 Welcome to coveredcallETFs.com.

-CoveredcallETFs.com is built to a be a gateway that offer an introduction to Covered Call ETF’s, how they work and which benefits they offer.
-ETFs are a relatively new type of investments that give you the chance to use investment strategies previously only available to big hedge funds and investment banks due to the high cost associated with replicating these strategies.
-ETFs are now available to regular investors in the United States and Canada as well as as number of other countries.
-This offer small retail and institutional investors the chance to earn a good return on invested capital in slow moving or falling markets.
+CoveredcallETFs.com is built to be a gateway that offers an introduction to Covered Call ETFs, how they work and which benefits they offer.
+ETFs are a relatively new type of investment that gives you the chance to use investment strategies previously only available to big hedge funds and investment banks due to the high cost associated with replicating these strategies.
+ETFs are now available to regular investors in the United States and Canada as well as a number of other countries.
+This offers small retail and institutional investors the chance to earn a good return on invested capital in slow-moving or falling markets.

 Here are some of the questions we answer on this website:

 An ETF is a type of fund that owns a specific type of assets.
 SPY is the worlds largest ETF.
 The fund buys the 500 stocks listed on the S&P500 index.
 The funds results mirror that of S&P500.